 The most common types of insurance plans are:

-• Point of Service (POS): A type of plan where you pay less if you use doctors, hospitals, and other health care providers that belong to the plan’s network.
-POS plans require you to get a referral from your primary care doctor in order to see a specialist.
+- Point of Service (POS): A type of plan where you pay less if you use doctors, hospitals, and other health care providers who belong to the plan’s network.
+POS plans require you to obtain a referral from your primary care doctor to see a specialist.

 What Are the Details of Your Coverage?